niclake/niclake.github.io/src/posts/2024/2024-07-08-the-ultimate-fantasy-football-league.md

 title: "The Ultimate Fantasy Football Keeper League"
 permalink: /fantasy-football/index.html
 date: 2024-07-08T16:15:05Z
-description: If your fantasy football leagues are becoming bland, boring, or just to 'the same every year', I have the solution for you.
+description: If your fantasy football leagues are becoming bland, boring, or a massive snoozefest, I have the solution for you.
 It involves punters.
 tags:
   - Personal
   - Sports